 Dr Harmer went thought the signs and symptoms of breast cancer and the importance of being breast aware, knowing what is normal for you and swiftly reporting any aberrations of the norm.
 You can find more guidance on breast cancer, including information on how to check your breasts here: Breast Cancer Now and Oncology Central.

 The Imperial Women’s Network is an alumni-led professional interest network which host professional development and informal networking events throughout the year.
-You can find out more on the website and the LinkedIn group.

 Dr Harmer offered a holistic view of the tools that women have at their disposal to take good care of their health.
 She paid particular attention to cancers which experts estimate could be prevented, in more than 4 in 10 cancer cases, largely through lifestyle changes,